Ghana: Former President Jerry John Rawlings dies | DW | 12.11.2020

 The former president of Ghana, Jerry John Rawlings, has died at the age of 73, according to media reports on Thursday.

-The former leader who seized power twice via military coups was admitted to the Korle Bu Teaching Hospital in Ghana's capital, Accra, last week after suffering from a brief illness, state-owned newspaper Daily Graphic reported on its website.
+Rawlings, who seized power twice via military coups, was admitted to the Korle Bu Teaching Hospital in Ghana's capital, Accra, last week after suffering from a brief illness, state-owned newspaper Daily Graphic said on its website.

+Ghana's president from 2012 to 2017, who is seeking a return to power in next month's elections, John Mahama, wrote on Twitter that he was suspending campaigning "following news of the passing of our Founder and former President of Ghana, Jerry John Rawlings."

 Read more: Africa seeks to make sense of chaotic US election